TIF: Learning Temporal Invariance in Android Malware Detectors: Methodology

 \subsection{Multi-Proxy Contrastive Learning}

-Malware families have distinct distributions and imbalanced sample sizes, complicating malware category modeling in the embedding space.
-Benign samples may also display complex feature distributions due to factors like geographic location or user behavior.
-Treating all relationships within a single family equally can exacerbate imbalances, while overly homogenizing samples overlook valuable information.
-Thus, effective discrimination requires balancing the complex pairwise relationships within each category to ensure high-quality representations that capture diversity.
-To address this, we introduce a multi-proxy contrastive learning method, where each class is represented by multiple learnable proxy vectors, and samples are softly assigned to proxies to reflect their behavioral or structural variations.
+\diff{Malware families have distinct distributions and imbalanced sample sizes, complicating category modeling in embedding space.
+Benign samples may also exhibit complex distributions due to factors such as geographic location or user behavior.
+Treating all samples within a family equally can exacerbate imbalance, while homogenizing them overlooks valuable variation.
+Thus, effective discrimination requires balancing intra-class compactness and diversity to obtain high-quality representations.
+To this end, we introduce multi-proxy contrastive learning, where each class is represented by multiple learnable proxies and samples are softly assigned according to behavioral or structural variations.}

 For a batch of normalized feature embeddings $\mathbf{X}_c \in \mathbb{R}^{|\mathcal{B}_c| \times d}$ from category $c$ , where $|\mathcal{B}_c|$ is the batch size and $d$ is the feature dimension, we randomly initialize $K$ learnable proxies for both benign and malicious categories.
 Specifically, the proxies for class $c$ are denoted as $\mathbf{P}_c \in \mathbb{R}^{K \times d}$, where each row in $\mathbf{P}_c$ represents a proxy vector in the feature space.
 In this multi-proxy setup, each sample is softly assigned to all proxies in its category, which helps avoid over-reliance on any single proxy and mitigates the impact of noise.
 The similarity matrix between samples and all proxies in their category is computed and scaled by a temperature parameter $\tau$: